alandawi/monkmation/README.md

 ### Custom Commands and Assertions

 Most of the files in the "custom" folder come from [nightwatch-commands](https://github.com/mobify/nightwatch-commands).
+If you want to know how to use, please read the [Wiki](https://github.com/alandawi/monkmation/wiki).

 ### MIT Licence